Study in Europe: A guide for UK students

 However, it's important to check with the relevant Student Finance body in your part of the UK, as exceptions may apply.

-To cover living costs as a UK student in the EU, you will probably need to rely on savings, some generous support from your parents, or be prepared to work part-time while you're out there (which might be dependent on language skills, how many hours your uni and your visa lets you work).
+To cover living costs as a UK student in the EU, you may need to rely on savings.
+Alternatively, generous support from your parents or being prepared to work part-time will also help.
+However, this will depend on your language skills and how many hours your uni or visa lets you work.

 There are some other ways to earn money, including: